ZzZTripleZzZ/ZzZTripleZzZ.github.io/_pages/about.md

 - **Design of Predictive Mobile and Wireless Network Systems Using Machine Learning**

 ## News
+[09/25] Glad to give a talk at [Digital Twins Workshop for High-Performance Computing@SC25](https://sc25.conference-program.com/session/?sess=sess200).
+See you in St. Louis!

+[09/25] A paper on transferring, merging, and splitting task-oriented network digital twins has been accepted by [MobiWac](https://mobiwac-symposium.org/2025/).

 [08/25] Glad to serve on the Search Advisory Committee for the next Department Head of Computer Science in the College of Engineering.